apache/spark/docs/installation.rst

 Users can specify a logs folder in ``airflow.cfg``.
 By default, it is in the ``AIRFLOW_HOME`` directory.

-In addition, users can supply an S3 location for storing log backups.
-If logs are not found in the local filesystem (for example, if a worker is lost or reset), the S3 logs will be displayed in the Airflow UI.
-Note that logs are only sent to S3 once a task completes (including failure).
+In addition, users can supply a remote location for storing logs and log backups in cloud storage.
+At this time, Amazon S3 and Google Cloud Storage are supported.
+To enable this feature, ``airflow.cfg`` must be configured as in this example:

 .. code-block:: bash

     [core]
+    # Airflow can store logs remotely in AWS S3 or Google Cloud Storage.
+Users
+    # must supply a remote location URL (starting with either 's3://...' or
+    # 'gs://...') and an Airflow connection id that provides access to the storage
+    # location.
+    remote_base_log_folder = s3://my-bucket/path/to/logs
+    remote_log_conn_id = MyS3Conn
+    # Use server-side encryption for logs stored in S3
-    base_log_folder = {AIRFLOW_HOME}/logs
+    encrypt_s3_logs = False

-    s3_log_folder = s3://{YOUR S3 LOG PATH}
+Remote logging uses an existing Airflow connection to read/write logs.
+If you don't have a connection properly setup, this will fail.
+In the above example, Airflow will try to use ``S3Hook('MyS3Conn')``.

+In the Airflow Web UI, local logs take precedance over remote logs.
+If local logs can not be found or accessed, the remote logs will be displayed.
+Note that logs are only sent to remote storage once a task completes (including failure).
+In other words, remote logs for running tasks are unavailable.

 Scaling Out on Mesos (community contributed)
 ''''''''''''''''''''''''''''''''''''''''''''